tbilyn/tbilyn.github.io/cb.md

 * Create an account, make possible to set an ID of an account
 * Make a transaction against an account (deposit or withdrawal)
 * Calculate balance for an account
+* Get available balance (hence how much can be withdrawn)
 * Get transactions

 ## Code